ezulo/dotfiles/scripts/README.md

 `.md` at the end.
 This is pretty much just for markdown notes.

 # `fetch`
-Calls `fastfetch` using the logo in the current theme, if it finds one.
-Will otherwise just use the `arch_small` icon.
+Calls `fastfetch` using available logos in the current theme.
+Will otherwise just use a default small logo.

 # `screenshot`
 Default keybind is `Mod+P`.